 The GET H2 partners BP, Evonik, Nowega, OGE and RWE Generation want to jointly build the first publicly accessible hydrogen infrastructure.
-The GET H2 Nucleus project combines the production of green hydrogen with industrial customers in Lower Saxony and NRW.
-The approximately 130-kilometer network from Lingen to Gelsenkirchen will be the first H2 network in the regulated area with non-discriminatory access and transparent prices.
+The GET H2 Nukleus project combines the production of green hydrogen with industrial customers in Lower Saxony and NRW.
+The 130-kilometer network from Lingen to Gelsenkirchen will be the first H2 network in the regulated area with non-discriminatory access and transparent prices.

-With the coupling of continuous production of green hydrogen on an industrial scale, transport and storage in existing infrastructure and continuous acceptance by industry, the GET H2 Nucleus lays the foundation for a reliable, sustainable hydrogen economy in Germany.
-Production of green hydrogen and supply to customers is already scheduled to start 2023.
+With the coupling of continuous production of green hydrogen on an industrial scale, transport and storage in existing infrastructure and continuous acceptance by industry, the GET H2 Nukleus lays the foundation for a reliable, sustainable hydrogen economy in Germany.
+Production of green hydrogen and supply to customers is scheduled to start 2023.

 - The green hydrogen is to be produced from wind power in Lingen, Lower Saxony.
 For this purpose an electrolysis plant with a capacity of more than 100 MW is to be built at the RWE power plant site in Lingen.